Lightweight integration of 3D features to improve 2D image segmentation

+Comparisons with other methods closer to ours (using point cloud and images) are represented on the second part of Table \ref{tab:scannetVal}.
+All of these methods require camera's intrinsic and pose either to create ground truth (such as BPNet~\citep{kundu2020mv}) or to create pixel-points correspondence at training time to exchange information between 2D and 3D data(BPNet~\citep{hu2021bidirectional}, 3D-to-2D distil~\citep{liu20213d2ddist}).
+To achieve a high performance, VirtualMVFusion~\citep{kundu2020mv} requires a very specific and heavy data preparation step, where the scene is reconstructed by multiview stereo and mesh reconstruction allowing to render new views during training.
+On the contrary our lightweight modification of a 2D backbone (SegFormer-B2 in that case) yields better performances with a much lighter data preprocessing step.

-In the case of BP-Net~\citep{hu2021bidirectional}, the final prediction is obtained by aggregating multiple predictions for an image.
+In the case of BPNet~\citep{hu2021bidirectional}, the final prediction is obtained by aggregating multiple predictions for an image.
 We trained the network provided by the official github repository on 2 GPU for the comparison to be meaningful.
-Compared to BP-Net, our method does not require 3D groundtruth.
+Compared to BPNet, our method does not require 3D groundtruth.
 It also avoids any discretization step, since we process the point cloud directly instead of a set of voxels.